DerivedMate/notes-physics/exam-204.md

       ¡$R$ opisuje przewodnik, a $U$ i $I$ układ!
       ![I(U) for Ohm's law](./recursos/lay_de_ohm.jpg)
    4. [ ] stosuje prawa dwa Kirchhoffa do analizy obwodów elektrycznych;
-      Pierwsze prawo: sum of input currents is equal to the sum of leaving currents.
+      Pierwsze prawo: sum of the input currents of an intersection is equal to the sum of its leaving currents.
       $$
       \sum_{i}^{n_{in}} I_i = \sum_{i}^{n_{out}} I_i
       $$